Faculty/Projects

 Skills Developed and Knowledge Learned

-We are developing coherent diffraction or lensless imaging to study materials dynamics at the nanometer scale.
+We are developing coherent diffraction or lensless imaging to study materials in extremes at the nanometer scale.
 We use coherent light sources (optical, XUV, and x-ray), Fourier optics and computer algorithms to produce high resolution images of materials.
+We are currently imaging fusion energy materials as part of the IFE-STAR RISE Fusion Hub and studying neutron and nuclear detection.

 Background Needed